anmol438/RL-Projects/README.md

 https://github.com/anmol438/RL-Projects/assets/50985412/5276754e-2999-4d45-af98-8fe42de77105

-* The agent started learning from the initial phase that it needs to move the paddle to make the ball break the bricks.
+During the initial training phase, the agent began to understand that moving the paddle to hit the ball and break the brick walls was crucial.
+As training progressed, it was fascinating to witness the agent achieving superhuman capabilities.
+It discovered an advanced strategy: digging a tunnel through the brick walls for maximum scoring, allowing the ball to bounce behind the walls and rack up points effortlessly.
-* But after a long training it is fascinating to see that the agent is achieving superhuman capability by learning that it can dig up a tunnel through the brick walls for the maximum score and do nothing when the ball goes above the brick walls.
+My agent got an impressive maximum evaluation score of 419 and a training score of 424 during the training.
+For context, the maximum evaluation score reported in the (https://www.nature.com/articles/nature14236) article is 428.
-* It still needs more training to 100% break the bricks.
+There's still room for improvement to consistently break all the bricks and achieve the maximum score.